opnfv/functest/docs/testing/developer/devguide/index.rst

 integrated by functest contributors and the associated code is hosted in the Functest repository.
-An internal case can be fully developed or a simple integration of upstream suites (e.g. Tempest/Rally developed in OpenStack, or odl suites are just integrated in Functest).
+An internal case can be fully developed or a simple integration of upstream suites (e.g. Tempest/Rally developed in OpenStack are just integrated in Functest).

 The structure of this repository is detailed in `[1]`_.
 The main internal test cases are in the opnfv_tests subfolder of the repository, the internal test cases can be grouped by domain:

- * sdn: odl, odl_fds
  * openstack: connection_check, vping_ssh, vping_userdata, tempest_*, rally_*
  * vnf: cloudify_ims